Willcox-Research-Group/rom-operator-inference-Python3/README.md

 - Reduced operators `A_`, `H_`, `F_`, `c_`, and `B_`: the `numpy.ndarray` objects corresponding to the learned parts of the reduced-order model.
 Set to `None` if the operator is not included in the prescribed `modelform` (e.g., if `modelform="LQ"`, then `c_` is `None`).
 Accessible as attributes (`model.A_`) or by indexing (`model['A_']`).

-#### Preprocessing Tools
+### Preprocessing Tools

-The `pre` submodule is a collection of common routines for preparing data to be used by the `ReducedModel` class.
+The `pre` submodule is a collection of common routines for preparing data to be used by the `ReducedModel` classes.
 None of these routines are novel, but they may be instructive for new Python users.

 - `pre.mean_shift(X)`: Compute the mean of the columns of `X` and shift `X` by that mean so that the result has mean column of zero.